NikiNikiforidi/eng89_2tier_app_deployment/README.md

 - ---------------------------------
 ### Create persistant variable in eng89_niki_app instance

-- Make sure to use db public ip:34.243.86.240 (in this case) to connect db and app
+- Make sure to use db public ip (in this case) to connect db and app
 - To create a persistance variable, run: `sudo echo export DB_HOST="mongodb://34.243.86.240:27017/posts" >> ~/.bashrc `
 - Need to run the source file to reload the information `source ~/.bashrc`